ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 **AEM (Adobe Experience Manager)**: is a Web Content Management system that allows you to organize, manage, and deliver creative assets.

 **AEM** offers templates for creating targeted content and securely publishing it in the cloud.It is a Java web application which requires a server-side Java Runtime Environment (JRE).

+## Module 2 :

+**Viewing and Updating CRX Repository** :

+CRX Explorer allows you to view and update the CRX repository. `[http://localhost:4502/crx/explorer](http://localhost:4502/crx/explorer)`

+**Developing Content using CRXDE Lite Interface** :

+**CRXDE Lite** allows you to perform standard development tasks.
+It is recommended to use this interface when there is no direct access to the AEM/CRX server.

+**Asset** is a digital asset management tool that is fully integrated with the AEM platform and enables our enterprise to share and distribute digital assets.
+It is also known as **DAM (Digital Asset Manager)**.